 Polycystic aromatic hydrocarbons (PAHs): These are another kind of chemicals found to increase the chances of bladder cancer.
 You get exposed to them if you work in the industries that deal with carbon or crude oil and those that deal with combustion, like smelting.6

 Arsenic: Arsenic in air or water is another major risk factor.
 Arsenic is a chemical; an elevated level of arsenic in the body can result in arsenic poisoning.
-Arsenic contamination of water is a major risk for bladder cancer in developing countries, though it is unheard of in the US.7
+Arsenic contamination of water is a major risk for

 Personal Or Family History Of Cancer

 Have you ever had a history of bladder cancer?
 Well, a relapse cannot be ruled out.
 If you have had a close family member with bladder cancer, that too can add to your chances of getting bladder cancer.8 Personal history of any other cancer or its treatment is another cause.
 Cancer treatment drugs like cyclophosphamide, radiation therapy to the abdomen or/and pelvis, too can put you at a higher risk for bladder cancer.